-- Settable detection parameters for each detection channel
+- Settable thresholds for each detection channel

-- Expandability and connection to external devices
+- Possibilities of expansion and connection of external devices

-- Embedded selftest system
+- Embedded automatic selftest system

-- MKC-A03 Handheld radiation monitor – used to search for and localize, identify and measure the detected ionizing radiation source dose rate.
+- MKC-A03 Handheld radiation monitor – used to search for and localize, identify and measure the detected ionizing radiation source dose rate

 - Equipment of the radiation monitoring integrated system: